 Video & Data - Intro

-Video VBOX Lite is one of the lowest costing Video Data Loggers on the market, but with Racelogic's quality and renowned customer service.
+Video VBOX is one of the lowest costing Video Data Loggers on the market, but with Racelogic's quality and renowned customer service.
 The new HD system offers the highest quality and ease of use.

 As a Caterham specialist, we provide all the additional parts and advice required for installation for use in a Caterham.
 Where we carry out the install, we provide a Caterham specific configuration.